 Case

 The case is brushed stainless steel with a 39 mm width, making it a comfortable wear for most wrist sizes.
 The lug-to-lug distance is 48 mm, so it won’t look like a small watch on the wrist.
-The overall height is at 11.6 mm without the crown.
-With the domed crown, the height is at 13.7 mm, which is still around the average height for sporty watches.
+The overall height is at 11.6 mm without the crystal.
+With the domed crystal, the height is at 13.7 mm, which is still around the average height for sporty watches.
 The crystal itself is double domed sapphire with internal anti-reflective coating to provide great visibility.

 The screw-down locking crown contributes to the watch’s water resistance (200 meters).
 This locking mechanism is tested by VAER, and due to its reliable nature, no crown guards are needed, as you won’t accidentally loosen up the crown.